Course Schedule 2026

 The course starts with lunch at 12.30 pm on Sunday 27th October

-October 30th - November 2nd: Anne Barnham
+October 31st - 7th November

 The aim of this course is to encourage confidence in watercolour through understanding the techniques that apply to this wonderful and exciting medium.
 We will work in the studio and also the surrounding areas according to the weather and there will be demonstrations in the evenings.
 The course will be fairly intense with many lighthearted moments!